Jack Haslam - British Championship Gold Medallist

 Looking positively to the future, Jack’s wise enough not to forget where he’s been.

-“I’m only 25, but I’ve experienced a lot,” he says.
+“I’m only young, but I’ve experienced a lot,” he says.
 “I realise that things don’t just happen overnight.
 Resilience is something I've prided myself on.
 You have to enjoy the glory, grow from the knock-backs and learn from them both.”